-On February 7, 2019, Mr. Ted Kelly visited the City to collect information and to observe the City transmission and distribution system, as operated and maintained by the Electric Division.
+On February 6, 2020, Adam Young and Craig Brown visited the City to collect information and to observe the City transmission and distribution system, as operated and maintained by the Electric Division.
 Mr. Paul Waddell provided information related to the transmission and distribution system.
 Mr. Waddell also assisted with a tour of the electric transmission and distribution system.
-Pictures taken of the substations during the inspections are provided separate from this report.